 New-age renters are happy to pay extra for design upgrades.
 Consider ways to enhance your property, from upgrading the countertops to changing out light fixtures.
 Anything that gives your apartment a modern edge!
 Although luxury apartment amenities can elevate your home, start small with investments that won't blow your budget.

 6. Virtual apartment tours and easy online communication

 As we've already covered, Gen Z renters especially have grown up with the internet.
 They tend to prefer the speed and convenience of browsing apartments online, instead of physically going to open houses and vetting landlords.
 When you provide a virtual tour of the apartment, it makes it easier for interested parties to check out the place.

-Another aspect that you may want to consider is Disability Housing Rights in New York.
-We recommend you explore the accessibility space so that you continue to understand the needs of the modern renter and support the needs of the disabled community in New York.
+Another aspect that you may want to consider is in New York.
+We recommend you explore the accessibility space so that you continue to understand the needs of the modern renter and in New York.
 Early identification will help you plan and work towards incorporating any changes needed to make your rental property stand out!